-Administrators can opt to show the lon product graphic when the Controller is started.
-The splash screen is only displayed at startup (usually set to user login) so the user should not regularly see this display.
+lon defaults to showing the lon splash screen (Ion graphic with the product name and version number) on client systems when the Controller is started.
+The splash screen is only displayed at startup (usually set to user login) so users should not regularly see this display.
+This option can be disabled during project configuration.